 - new fields or thematic research modules with a great deal of potential.

-The review will be based on the following criteria:
+The review focuses on the following criteria:

 - how the plan is linked to the university’s strategy and strategic development measures